wp-plugins/nextgen-facebook/readme.txt

 * Fixed the "Default Image on Indexes" and "Default Image on Search Results" options to work as intended.
 * Fixed the og:type code to determine if a webpage is an 'article' or 'website', and use a default author ID when those options are checked.
 * Fixed the Pinterest and Tumblr caption to use the post text when the buttons are added to posts on an index page.
 * Fixed Twitter tweet text when the button is used on an index page.
-Twitter executes javascript to define the tweet text, instead of using the Open Graph meta tags, so the tweet text must be defined explicitly for each Twitter button.
+Twitter executes JavaScript to define the tweet text, instead of using the Open Graph meta tags, so the tweet text must be defined explicitly for each Twitter button.
 * Fixed video URLs with query strings that where not getting stripped of their query data.
 * Fixed URL of current pages with query strings. get_permalink() is now used when possible, otherwise the current URL is used.
 * Renamed and moved some sections on the NGFB admin page to help separate the Meta and Link options.